With over 1.3 million users, Nigerian-based fintech FairMoney wants to replicate growth in India – TechCrunch

 “If our ambition is to build the leading mobile bank for emerging markets, we need to start with very large markets,” Hainy said.
 “We tested our products in 10 different markets checking out for things like what the yield economics is like, NPLs, cost of risk, customer acquisition cost, cost of infrastructure and India stood out to us.”

 Following its expansion six months ago, FairMoney claims to have processed more than half a million loan applications from over 100,000 unique users.
-This number trickles down to $5,000 to $6,000 loan applications per day with APR standing at 12-36%.
+This number trickles down to 5,000-6,000 loan applications per day with APR standing at 12-36%.
 Hainy says the company has achieved this with zero ad spend or marketing.

 Due to the daunting logistics behind international expansions, it’s challenging for an African-based startup to expand outside the shores of the continent.
 Although a rarity, there are a couple of startups to have undertaken such a task.
 Last year, Nigerian fintech Paga with 15 million users and a network of over 24,000 agents acquired Ethiopian software company Apposit to fast-track its expansion into Ethiopia and Mexico.